 - Bake on center rack for about 35 minutes or until cake springs back when touched.

-- Place the saucepan over medium heat and bring to a boil, stirring often.
-When mixture reaches a good boil, carefully pour in the milk (it will bubble up!) and allow the mixture to return to a boil.
+- Place the saucepan over medium heat and just until the mixture begins to boil.
+Don't let it boil too much or frosting will get too hard.
+Remove from heat and carefully pour in the milk (it will bubble up) and allow the mixture to return just to a boil.
 Remove the pan from the heat and add confectioners’ sugar and the vanilla.
-Beat with a wooden spoon until smooth, then pour over the came before it starts to set.
-The frosting should start to set almost immediately after it is poured over the cake.
+Beat with a wooden spoon until smooth, then pour over the cake before it starts to set.
+You may see lumps of confectioners' sugar at this point.
+Keep beating by hand and let the residual heat from the pot melt the sugar lumps.
+If it seems to be setting before you can beat out the lumps, set the pot over very low heat as you beat.

 Sue says